AHueya/ahueya.github.io/content/_projects/CSUS_Commuter_App.md

 preview: >
-    The CSUS Commuter App is a web-based application that is intended to help Sacramento State commuters and visitors determine the best means of transportation when considering money, time, and Sustainability.
+    The CSUS Commuter App is a web-based application that is intended to help Sacramento State commuters and visitors determine the best means of transportation when considering money, time, and sustainability.
 The application uses a survey to collect users' travel preferences and data which are then processed to provide them with a list of recommended transportation methods in accordance with their needs and values.
 ---